servsly/servsly-Showcase/README.md

 A documentation-style walkthrough of selected slices from **Servsly** (hosting platform/survey/lead intake).
 This repo intentionally shares **cleaned and simplified** snippets — not full production code — to demonstrate design, security posture, and development practices.

-> ⚠️ **Note:** The production applications are private.
+> ⚠️ **Note 1:** The production applications are private.
 This showcase omits secrets, infrastructure details, and proprietary logic.
 > Code snippets are trimmed for clarity and are **not** drop-in complete.
+These snippets and flows may be out of date with current builds and this showcase will be updated.
+Eventually.

 ---